Release Date: 4/20/2009

 Rating: Everyone 10+

 For Fans Of: Stick Figures, Popsicle Sticks, Flicking

 Also Available On

 The Good: Charming visuals, upgrading your castle is fun

 The Bad: Low enemy variety, same background through the whole game, takes way too long to get challenging

-The graphics are charming like I mentioned, but the gameplay lacks variety and so do the enemies which is a disappointment.
-I would liked to have seen more modes, different backgrounds, and different enemies, but what is here will keep you busy for a while, but once you start unlocking everything you won’t really come back for more.
+The graphics are charming like I mentioned, but the gameplay lacks variety and so do the enemies which are a disappointment.
+I would like to have seen more modes, different backgrounds, and different enemies, but what is here will keep you busy for a while, but once you start unlocking everything you won’t really come back for more.